Home » Projects » Mturoute.php

 mturoute.exe - Debug the MTU values between you and a host.

 mturoute.exe is a small command line application that uses ICMP pings of various sizes in order to determine the MTU values on the path between itself and the target system.
 It also includes a "traceroute" like mode where it will attempt to determine the lowest MTU between the local host and each hop in the communication.
-The utility generates maybe 100 times as much traffic as a normal ping does, so you should exercise restraint when running it on networks you do not administer.
-During development and testing my ICMP capability was disabled completely several times, although a power cycle on the cable modem restored normal operation.

 Behavior/Usage: